andreireitz/ng-contenteditable/README.md

 	<div class="editable" data-ng-model="your.data.model">Some default static content...</div>

 If your model data is not available, ngContentEditable will default to whatever static content you have contained within your element.
+This is handy, when for example you are mocking up a web page, or you want to publish with existing content the user can later modify.

 ##editable-control##